Deke Slayton Space Week Schedule

 4:15pm- 5:00pm- Daily wrap up, log book reflection

-5:30pm- Graduation for our astronauts in training, presentation of certificate of completion and special lapel pin by astronaut Mark Lee, the Sparta mayor, and Museum board president.
+5:30pm- Graduation!
+Presentation of certificate of completion and special lapel pin by astronaut Mark Lee, the Sparta mayor, and museum board president followed by a dinner for the students and their families, Space Week instructors, and donors to Space Week.
 At American Legion in Sparta.